Doubling first time user retention for an established notebook app

 Power users or first time users?
 Yes.

 With an engineering cadence in place, it was time to shift focus to the broader structural issues.
 I dug deeper into the mixpanel data to see exactly where things were breaking down.
-I could see that many users didn’t even complete their first scan with the app.
-Many who did might scan, but never do anything with the scan.
-By month two, only 30% of users even opened the app again, and 95% of users had churned by month 12.

 Our new designs focused in three areas: